Prem-sagar326/Data-Compression-DeCompression-and-Data-Merging-/README.md

 For Data Merging

+We used MultiWay Merging to merge the dataset.
 We took 2 excel named csv1 and csv2, mergered them into merged.csv file